adamfoneil/WinForms.Library/README.md

 Nuget package: **WinForms.Library**

+**Update 2/18/19** Package version 1.0.1.
+I renamed `DocumentManager` to `JsonSDI` to better reflect its intent.
+(SDI meaning Single Document Interface.)
+Also, I extracted its control binding features to a new class [ControlBinder](https://github.com/adamosoftware/WinForms.Library/blob/master/WinForms.Library/ControlBinder.cs).
+This is adapted in simplified form from something I wrote about on CodeProject.com [here](https://www.codeproject.com/Articles/1193797/Postulate-WinForms-a-new-look-at-data-binding).

 **Update 2/17/19** Originally, I didn't think I was going to create a Nuget package for this, but I changed my mind because it was getting too big.
 I realized I needed a general-purpose data binding solution after all for [DocumentManager](https://github.com/adamosoftware/WinForms.Library/blob/master/WinForms.Library/DocumentManager.cs).
 Otherwise I would have custom data binding code in several places.
 I adapted some stuff I'd written a good while ago in [Postulate.WinForms](https://github.com/adamosoftware/Postulate.WinForms), simplifying and removing the ORM dependency.

 To see an example of the data binding in use, see [Form1](https://github.com/adamosoftware/WinForms.Library/blob/master/WinForms.SampleApp/Form1.cs#L21) from the Sample App in this repo.
 This is just a dummy form that demonstrates several binding features you can use with `DocumentManager`.